takeraparterer/gpt-labs/README.md

 **GPT Labs** is an **Windows 11** application that utilizes powerful content generative API from **OpenAI**.

-With **GTP Labs**, you can easily generate text and images based on a variety of prompts, giving you unparalleled control over your creative output.
+With **gpt Labs**, you can easily generate text and images based on a variety of prompts, giving you unparalleled control over your creative output.

-App features the connection to GTP models from OpenAI, allowing you to:
+App features the connection to gpt models from OpenAI, allowing you to:

 - draft documents
 - write code